-Upon learning of an incident occurring on University grounds, the following position roles and actions should guide implementation of the EOP:
+Upon learning of an incident occurring on University property, the following position roles and actions should guide implementation of the EOP:

-• The Executive Director of Emergency Management and the Chief of Police shall:

-o Be responsible for directing all emergency measures within the University.

-- Ensure effective communications to the university community including overseeing activation of emergency notification systems (i.e., Code Maroon), communications with university and System executive management and appropriate emergency response entities. - Serve on the Executive Policy Group

-The Assistant Director of Emergency Management or designee shall:

-- Provide support and resources to Incident Command as requested - Assume the role of CEOC Manager if the situation warrants activation of the CEOC, unless otherwise delegated. - Staff positions in the CEOC as needed.

-• Administrative Departments (non-academic) shall:
+- The Executive Director of Emergency Management and the Chief of Police shall: - Be responsible for directing all emergency measures within the University. - Ensure effective communications to the university community including overseeing activation of emergency notification systems (i.e., Code Maroon) as well as communications with university and System executive management and appropriate emergency response entities. - Serve on the Executive Policy Group. - The Associate Director and/or Assistant Director of Emergency Management or designee shall: - Provide support and resources to Incident Command as requested. - Assume the role of CEOC Manager if the situation warrants activation of the CEOC, unless otherwise delegated. - Staff positions in the CEOC as needed. - Administrative Departments shall: - Support the activation of the EOP accordingly from the onset of notification of an incident.

-- Support the activation of the EOP accordingly from the onset of notification of an incident. - Retain administrative and policy control over their employees and equipment during emergency operations.
+- Retain administrative and policy control over their employees and equipment during emergency operations.
 However, personnel and equipment may be utilized to support the mission assignments directed by the Incident Commander or the CEOC. - Formulate a plan to provide adequate time for personnel and crew rest while maintaining continuous relief efforts.
-Initial reaction to a major incident may require extended operations with work crews operating in shifts. - Direct efforts of their departments or organizations from the CEOC upon activation, unless advised otherwise, according to their respective guidelines for emergency operations or standard operating procedures if applicable. - Send a liaison to the CEOC if managing their efforts from a department operation center.

-Supervisors at all levels shall:

-Repeatedly emphasize safety of students, faculty, staff, visitors, and the public.
+Initial reaction to a major incident may require extended operations with work crews operating in shifts. - Direct efforts of their departments or organizations from the CEOC upon activation, unless advised otherwise, according to their respective guidelines for emergency operations or standard operating procedures if applicable. - Send a liaison to the CEOC if managing their efforts from a department operation center. - Supervisors at all levels shall: - Repeatedly emphasize safety of students, faculty, staff, visitors, and the public.